Liam-Malone/ShooterGame/README.md

 ```console
 $ zig build run
 ```
-> I have yet to test compiling on windows
+> I have yet to test compiling on windows... if you find any issues with it (or if you can fix it for me) feel free to reach out.